 What can we learn from President Donald Trump that can be useful in the business arena?

-In this article, we’ll unpack six critical negotiation insights drawn from Trump’s statement – each with clear relevance for business leaders:
+In this article, we’ll unpack seven critical negotiation insights drawn from Trump’s statement – each with clear relevance for business leaders:

 - How coalitions quietly reshape negotiation dynamics